Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Related work

 \subsection{Semantic mapping and spatial concept formation}

-To realize the tidy-up task with robots, it is necessary to deal with the room configurations and object arrangements that differ for each home environment.
-Spatial recognition and semantic understanding of the three-dimensional environment are important for the robot to perform the tidy-up task~\cite{kostavelis2015semantic}.
-Visual Simultaneous Localization and Mapping (vSLAM)~\cite{ref:taketomi2017visual} can simultaneously estimate the self-localization and environment construction, or mapping, using only the camera sensor.
-Moreover, there are studies on 3D semantic mapping that give labels of places and objects obtained by semantic segmentation and object detection methods to map information constructed from vSLAM ~\cite{zhao2016building,ref:SemanticFusion_mccormac2017,ref:ObjectDetection_SemanticMapping_sunderhauf2017,ref:CNN-SLAM_tateno2017,ref:Multimodal_Semantic_3D_Mapping_jeong2018}.
-Mccormac et al. proposed SemanticFusion~\cite{ref:SemanticFusion_mccormac2017} that realizes 3D semantic mapping by integrating convolutional neural network (CNN)-based semantic segmentation~\cite{ref:noh2015learning} and ElasticFusion~\cite{ref:ElasticFusion_whelan2015}, which is one vSLAM method.
-Sunderhauf et al. proposed meaningful maps with object-oriented semantic mapping~\cite{ref:ObjectDetection_SemanticMapping_sunderhauf2017} that can perform semantic segmentation by combining oriented FAST and rotated BRIEF (ORB)-SLAM2~\cite{ref:ORB-SLAM2_mur2017} and Single Shot MultiBox Detection (SSD)~\cite{Liu2016ssd}.
-Tateno et al. proposed CNN-SLAM~\cite{ref:CNN-SLAM_tateno2017} by fusion of monocular SLAM and depth prediction from CNN.
-Additionally, semantic mapping is realized using CNN for semantic segmentation.
-Jeong et al. proposed a multimodal sensor-based 3D semantic mapping~\cite{ref:Multimodal_Semantic_3D_Mapping_jeong2018} by projecting the result obtained by CNN-based semantic segmentation to a 3D map constructed by a lidar sensor.
+To realize tidy-up tasks using robots, it is necessary to deal with room configurations and object arrangements, which differ with the home environment, by spatial recognition and semantic understanding of the 3D environment~\cite{kostavelis2015semantic}.
+There are studies on 3D semantic mapping~\cite{zhao2016building,ref:SemanticFusion_mccormac2017,ref:ObjectDetection_SemanticMapping_sunderhauf2017,ref:CNN-SLAM_tateno2017,ref:Multimodal_Semantic_3D_Mapping_jeong2018} that provide labels of places and objects, obtained by semantic segmentation and object detection methods, to map the information constructed from visual simultaneous localization and mapping (vSLAM)~\cite{ref:taketomi2017visual}.

-The effective application of these above technologies has become an important issue in recent years.
-Indeed, these 3D semantic mapping methods generally require a large amount of labeled training data.
-Additionally, in many of these methods, the pixel-level labeled data generated by semantic segmentation of observed images correspond directly to 3D pixels in a metric map.
-In such cases, some technical difficulties must be solved to use robots for tidy-up tasks, e.g. misrecognition will be handled as it is, and all the 3D voxels must be stored in a large amount of memory.
-These are even more important issues in robot systems that must perform various internal processes in real-time with limited embedded resources.
+The effective application of the above 3D semantic mapping methods has become an important issue in recent years as they generally require a large amount of labeled training data.
+Additionally, in many of them, the pixel-level labeled data generated by the semantic segmentation of the observed images correspond directly to voxels in a metric map.
+In such cases, some technical difficulties must be solved to use robots for tidy-up tasks, e.g., dealing with misrecognition without any changes, and all the voxels must be stored in a large memory.
+These become even more important issues in robot systems that must perform various internal processes in real-time with limited embedded resources.